 - 10. A student who withdraws from a core nursing course who is "not in good standing" (with a grade of "C" or lower or on probation) at the time of withdrawal, will be referred to the APR Committee.
 The APR Committee will review the student's past and current performance and elicit recommendations from the course faculty.
 A representative of the APR Committee may then meet with the course faculty, Associate Director of the Program, and student, to counsel the student and to establish a contract for academic improvement.
 Such students may not progress in the sequenced nursing curriculum until the course has been retaken and successfully completed.
 In courses that contain both a clinical practicum and a didactic theory portion, both course segments must be completed simultaneously. - 11.
 A student may withdraw from a core nursing course "not in good standing" (with a grade of "C" or lower) only once during their program of study.
 A second such withdrawal will result in dismissal from the program. - 12.
-All out-of-sequence students will be placed in clinical on a space/faculty-available basis.
-Scheduling priority will be given to students who are out of sequence for military service, illness, or family leave before students who are out of sequence for failure or withdrawal "not in good standing." - 13.
 A student who has a grade of B- (86% or less) at mid-quarter may be placed on contract for academic improvement by the instructor.
-The student must satisfactorily fulfill all course and contract requirements by the end of the quarter of contract initiation in order to progress in the program. - 14.
-Failure to meet all of the agreed upon terms outlined in the student contract will result in the consequences identified in the contract which may include program dismissal. - 15.
+The student must satisfactorily fulfill all course and contract requirements by the end of the quarter of contract initiation in order to progress in the program. - 13.
+Failure to meet all of the agreed upon terms outlined in the student contract will result in the consequences identified in the contract which may include program dismissal. - 14.
 In accordance with DePaul University policy, students must complete their program within 6 years of matriculation.